labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/step1.md

 Write a program called `pcost.py` that opens this file, reads all lines, and calculates how much it cost to purchase all of the shares in the portfolio.
 To do this, compute the sum of the second column multiplied by the third column.
+Finally, output the results of the calculation.